purvalila/CS584_Group23_Openmax_Algorithm_towards_OpenSetRecognition_in_Deep_Learning/README.md

 Steps to run the code:

-Step 1: Train a CNN model for the dataset you choice
+Step 1: Train a CNN model for the dataset of your choice

 Step 2: Load the trained model